vbouchet31/node-acquia-sf-webhook/README.md

 Register a new subscription: POST `api/v1/register`

 ## Authenticated
-Token query argument is mandatory for the following endpoints.
+Token query argument (?token=xxxxxxx) is mandatory for the following endpoints.

 ### Applications
 - Get all the applications: GET `api/v1/applications`
 - Create a new application: POST `api/v1/applications`